 Lifetrack was established in 1948 as Saint Paul Rehabilitation Center (SPRC), responding to the need of individuals disabled by polio and by military service in World War II.

 In 1949, it launched a therapeutic preschool in 1949 to address the cognitive and emotional needs of children receiving therapy.

-Throughout the 1950's Lifetrack's major program areas of rehabilitation therapies and employment services were developed, with the launch of two tracks: A comprehensive Therapeutic Child Development Program and Vocational Programs to help people move into employment after physical rehabilitation.
+Throughout the 1950s, SPRC developed the two major program areas of rehabilitation therapies and employment services with the launch of the Therapeutic Child Development and Vocational Programs.

 In 2010, Lifetrack's acquisition of the Working Family Resource Center let us bring together complementary services and resources in the community through our Life Balance Solutions program, which gave families access to a greater spectrum of services.